-Themes of isolation and marginalisation are not uncommon in the narratives of HIV.
-What did continue to surprise us were stories of newly diagnosed women expelled by their families and made pariahs by their community leaders whom they turned to for help.
-Socially and politically, positive women were invisible.
-"Women don't get it - it's a gay disease!"... an opinion that somehow survives today.
-What HIV-themed works today tend not to mention are the personal and professional costs suffered by the women (nurses, specialists, and medical professionals) in the AIDS wards and infectious disease hospitals, shunned by their peers because of where they worked.
-It's hard to believe possible, but it's true.
+Themes of isolation and marginalisation are not uncommon among narratives of HIV.
+However, what continued to surprise us were stories of women newly diagnosed being expelled by their families as recently as last year.
+Socially and politically, positive women have remained and indeed remain invisible.
+"Women don't get it - it's a gay disease!" - an opinion that somehow still survives today.
+In addition, HIV-themed works tend not to mention the personal and professional costs incurred by those women working in AIDS wards or infectious disease hospitals; our nurses, specialists, and medical professionals.
+Many of whom were shunned by their peers on other wards/departments.
+It's hard to believe, but it's true.

 Joined by a team of emerging and established female artists, we cobbled these testimonies together on the rehearsal-room floor with coloured markers, reams of butcher's paper, and an unmentionable amount of Post-it notes and sticky tape.
 The ensemble sought ways of activating these women's words by offering variations of the source material in music and song, poetry, abstracted text, and stylised movement.
 In addition, we regularly welcomed our verbatim participants into the space for updates on our progress.
 Who, in turn, shared their firsthand experiences of working and living with HIV&AIDS with the cast, simultaneously feeding into the creative loop.
 Those who attended our development readings responded to their words re-spoken and made as many changes or assertions as they felt necessary.
 Here, at the heart of our investigation, we felt we must, if nothing else, bear witness to the resilience of these women, to their fighting spirit and the fortitude they maintained in the face of profound adversity.
 Were it not for the existence of this project, many of these stories would have remained unheard, and worse yet, forgotten altogether.